Counseling Partners of Los Angeles

 Executive Director, & Co-Founder

-In 2012, Therese co-founded CPLA with her long-time colleague , Monica Dessert after working for an Orange County based agency, Outreach Concern.
-Therese worked there for five years, along with her co-founder Monica Dessert.
-She received her Bachelors degree in Psychology from UCLA where she worked on special projects of early applied behavior analysis (ABA) for autistic children.
-It is at that time that she realized her passion for helping children, especially those facing obstacles and adversity.
-She obtained an MBA from USC and later, her Masters degree in Marriage and Family Therapy from California Graduate Institute, CPLA brings her full circle back to her roots, helping vulnerable children and adolescents to achieve bright futures despite tremendous odds.
+In 2012, Therese co-founded CPLA with her long-time colleague, Monica Dessert.
+She received her Bachelors degree in Psychology from UCLA where she worked on projects supporting the needs of autistic children.
+She obtained an MBA from USC and then pursued a career in retail.
+She returned to school in 2007 to obtain a Masters degree in Marriage and Family Therapy from The California Graduate Institute.
+It was at that time that she recommitted to her passion to help children, especially those facing obstacles and adversity.
+CPLA brings her full circle back to her roots, helping vulnerable children and adolescents to achieve bright futures despite tremendous odds.
 Additionally, Therese serves on the Advisory Board of the Dominican Sisters Vision of Hope.
-She is a founding member of EveryChild Foundation and for 20 years has served on grant-making committees.
-She is very proud to have served as only the second woman president of a social club in LA, The Beach Club.
+She is a founding member of EveryChild Foundation, serving for 20 years on grant-making committees.

 Picture